 Remnants of Hillview Mansion

-In the 1990s and 2000s, the site became a popular spot for thrill-seekers ghost hunters looking for an adventure.
+The land where Hillview Mansion is was later sold to V.P (full form unknown), a property developer.
+In the 1990s and 2000s, the site became a popular spot for thrill-seekers and ghost hunters looking for an adventure.

 You may be interested in: The History Behind: Haunted Amber Beacon Tower

-Today, what’s left behind are the old gates that stood still since the construction of the property as well as a small storage room on the left of the gates.
+Today, what’s left behind of Hillview Mansion are the rusty gates that stood still since the construction of the mansion and a small storage room to the left of the gates.

-While there were no actual ghost sightings being recorded, explorers who entered the mansion prior to its demolishment reported hearing a crying sound at night, purportedly to be the spirit of the mistress who is still waiting for her mansion to be completed.
+While there were no actual ghost sightings being recorded, urban explorers who entered the mansion prior to its demolishment reported experiencing paranormal events.
+In particular, a wimping sound purportedly to be the spirit of the mistress can be heard.